vijayrajpanchall/matic-docs/docs/supernets/operate/local-supernet.md

 There are two ways to provide validators information:

-Option 1: All the validators' information is present in the local storage of a single host, and therefore the directory is provided using the --validators-path flag and validators' folder prefix names using the --validators-prefix flag.
+**Option 1**: All the validators' information is present in the local storage of a single host, and therefore the directory is provided using the `--validators-path` flag and validators' folder prefix names using the `--validators-prefix` flag.

   ```bash
   ./polygon-edge manifest \